Terre Haute, Indiana: History

 With steady growth and development in the latter part of the 19th century, the city's vibrant neighborhoods benefited from improved fire protection, the founding of two hospitals, dozens of churches, and a number of outlets for amusement.
 Terre Haute's position as an educational hub was fostered as several institutions of higher education were established.
 The city developed a reputation for its arts and entertainment offerings.
 Grand opera houses were built that hosted hundreds of operas and theatrical performances.
 It became a stop on the popular vaudeville circuit.
 The development of the streetcar system and later the electric-powered trolleys in the 1890s allowed residents to travel with ease to baseball games, picnics, river excursions, amusement parks, and even horse racing.
 The famous "Four-Cornered" Racetrack, now the site of Memorial Stadium, was laid out in 1886 and drew the best of the country's trotters and drivers.

 On the evening of Easter Sunday, March 23, 1913, a major tornado struck the city around 9:45 pm, demolishing more than 300 homes, killing 21 people, and injuring 250.
-Damage to local businesses and industries was estimated at $1 million to $2 million (in 1913 dollars).
+Damage to local businesses and industries was estimated at $1 million to $2 million (in 1913 dollars; $32–65 million in 2025 dollars).
 Up to that time, it was the deadliest tornado to hit Indiana.
 Heavy rains followed the tornado, causing the Wabash River to rise.
 By midday on Tuesday, March 25, West Terre Haute (Taylorville) was three-quarters submerged.